aoqfonseca/healthCheckerNode/README.md

 The goals are:

 * `very simple to use and configure` - I want to do something simples and very quickly to start.
-* `Rich and Funny interface` - There's much many other tools for this, but none of them is pretty or funny.
-I really want doing an interface that you like see every time
+* `Rich and Funny interface` - There's a lot of other tools for this, but none of them is pretty or funny.
+I really want create an interface that you like see every time

-**Notice for 2.0**
+**Notice**

 I not implement yet.
 This for my studies about NodeJS.